giocip/num7/README.md

 	>>> Num('-3.3321') # Num('-3.3321')
 	>>> Num('+2.5521') + Num('-3.3321') #Num('-0.78')

-On a given variable the following 4 arithmetic methods are allowed:
+On a given variable the following 4 arithmetic methods are available:

     #variable arithmetics
     from num7 import Num